 What does ASL mean?
 In the case of sign language, ASL is an acronym for American Sign Language.
 ASL is one of many sign languages.
 Like spoken language, different countries use different sign language.
 Our baby sign language instruction chart is ASL.

 When to start baby sign language

-It is never too early for a baby to learn signs.
-Through sign language, communicating with babies can began before speech envelopment occurs.
+It is never too early for a baby to learn signs for early communication.
+Through sign language, communicating with preverbal children can began before speech envelopment occurs.
 The earlier you introduce sign-language, the more familiar your child will be when they have the motor skill to sign back to you.
 Babies as young as six months of age can benefit from sign language to express what they are feeling.

 When you begin introducing food is a great time to start teaching sign language to babies.
 Start signing five simple words.
 Eat.
 More.
 Please.
 Finished.
 Thank you.

 It is very simple and easy to teach baby sign language.
 Your baby will watch you sign the words and hear you say the word.
 Sign the word and say the word multiple times and then perform the action.
 For example, if I see my child has finished their Cheerios, I might say and sign more three times before I had my child more cheerios.

 As you progress, you can sign and say the word then take your child’s hand and gently teach them the action.
 Say and sign more three times.
 After you do that, take your child’s hand and gently say and sign more with your voice and their hands.
 Repeat three times.
 Then hand your child “more” (in our example, the Cheerios.)